 Top 5.
 Orpington

 To round out our top 5 list of the largest chicken breeds, we include the Orpington, or Buff Orpington.
 The Orpington chicken originated from the UK town of that name.
-They are a great dual-purpose bird with a friendly personality.
+They are great dual-purpose birds with a friendly personality.